software-engineering-amsterdam/ST2017_WG_13/Members/11721677-PaulSpencer/4/Exercise_2.md

 ````

 #### Testing (Set a) with QuickCheck
-Now that we have implemented `Arbitrary` to `Set a` we use QuickCheck to generate a Set Int, as follows:
+Now that we have implemented `Arbitrary` for `Set a`, we can use QuickCheck to generate a `Set Int`, on the property as follows:

 ````haskell
 prop_arbitrarySetA::Set Int -> Bool